• Skip to primary navigation

 The smell is similar to oregano, but the taste is slightly different.

-• Key Characteristics: Marjoram has a similar flavor profile to oregano but is milder and sweeter.
+• Key Characteristics: Marjoram has a similar flavor to oregano but is milder and sweeter.
 It adds a delicate and floral taste to dishes, making it a suitable substitute when you want a more subtle oregano flavor.

 • Proper Ratio: Use an equal amount of marjoram as a substitute for oregano.
 Adjust the quantity based on your recipe requirements.